May 31, 2024

 Art by Christoffer Hjalmarsson

-Above, a poster drawn by Swedish comic book artist and illustrator Christoffer Hjalmarsson for the projection of 1987 documentary Monsters, Maniacs & Moore.
+Above, a poster drawn by Swedish comic book artist and illustrator Christoffer Hjalmarsson for the screening of 1987 documentary Monsters, Maniacs & Moore.

 For more info about the artist, visit his DeviantArt and Blog page.